videolan/vlc-unity/README.md

 The whole of the VLC for Unity asset is open-source.
 Which means that you can definitely build it yourself and use it, for free.
 Depending on your experience building native and managed code, it can be a challenging (yet rewarding) endeavor.

-For convenience, [Videolabs](https://videolabs.io/) provides the already built binaries through the Unity Store platform.
+For convenience, [Videolabs](https://videolabs.io/) provides the already built binaries through the Videolabs Store.
 Building and publishing these assets properly takes time and skill, this is the reason for the financial cost.

 ### Support